14th Street Line (Washington, D.C.): History

+Streetcar era

+The 14th Street line was originally a streetcar line.
+On September 21, 1895, the Rock Creek Railway bought the Washington and Georgetown and changed its name to the Capital Traction Company.

 In 1896, the former Rock Creek line experimented with a new power system on U Street NW between 9th Street NW and 18th Street NW.
-The Love system transmitted electricity through a set of trolley wheels running on underground conduit rails instead of through the sliding shoe used elsewhere.
-While the system worked it was more expensive to install.
-In the spring of 1899 it was replaced with the sliding shoe and the line continued to the Calvert Street Loop.
+The Love system transmitted electricity through a set of trolley wheels running on underground conduit rails.
+The system worked but was replaced in the spring of 1899 by the less-expensive sliding shoe used elsewhere.
+The line was extended to the Calvert Street Loop.

-Meanwhile the branch of the Pennsylvania Avenue Line from the east edge of the White House northeast on New York Avenue and north on 14th Street Northwest to Florida Avenue, part of the original charter, was opened November 15, 1862.
-A law passed June 30, 1864 allowed it to continue the line north; it was eventually extended to Park Road and later to Colorado Avenue, where it connected to the Washington and Maryland Line.
+Meanwhile, the branch of the Pennsylvania Avenue Line from the east edge of the White House northeast on New York Avenue and north on 14th Street Northwest to Florida Avenue, part of the original charter, was opened November 15, 1862.
+A law passed June 30, 1864, allowed it to continue the line north; it was eventually extended to Park Road and later to Colorado Avenue, where it connected to the Washington and Maryland Line.

-The line was originally run by cable cars but was electrified after the powerhouse along 14th street burnt down.
-The line was later electrified on February 27, 1898.
-The Pennsylvania Avenue Line and 7th Street Line later followed in 1898.
+The line was originally run by cable cars.
+After the powerhouse along 14th Street burned down, the line was electrified on February 27, 1898.
+The Pennsylvania Avenue Line and 7th Street Line followed in 1898.

 By the 1920s, cars were turned at four northern terminals: Park Road, Decatur Street, Colorado Avenue, and Takoma (via the Washington and Maryland Line).
 Some Park Road cars turned west on Pennsylvania Avenue, while cars from all four terminals turned east.
 14th Street was also used by Chevy Chase Line cars to Chevy Chase Lake, which turned off at the U Street Line.